maximbilan/iOS-YouTube-Browser/README.md

 }];
 </pre>

 And the second question.
 For this you can use the <a href="https://github.com/youtube/youtube-ios-player-helper">YouTube Player</a>.
-It’s great control.
-And really simple usage:
+It’s a great control with a really simple usage:

 <pre>
 [self.playerView loadWithVideoId:@"M7lc1UVf-VE"];